Financial-Times/x-dash/docs/components/create-a-component.md

 ## Dependencies

 Modules should have as few dependencies as possible and when using external dependencies you should carefully consider the file size and future supportability of them.
-Where possible try to use dependencies which are already in common use to avoid the need for applications to bundle multiple dependencies providing similar functionality.
+Where possible try to use dependencies which are already in common use to avoid the need for applications to bundle multiple dependencies which provide similar functionality.

 _Please note: External dependencies will not be bundled with your source code._